20 Beloved Sitcoms That Are Worth Rewatching

 ‘The Golden Girls’ (1985-1992)

-If Betty White's death at the end of last year didn't prompt you to rewatch “The Golden Girls,” why not?!
+If Betty White's death didn't prompt you to rewatch “The Golden Girls,” why not?!
 Despite the fact that the characters are older than many of its viewers, the team of sassy ladies living their best lives in Miami never fails to entertain.
 It's a great way to honor the late Bea Arthur, Rue McClanahan, Estelle Getty, and Betty White.

 Stream Now: Hulu